On Veech's proof of Sarnak's theorem on the M\"{o}bius flow

 We present Veech's proof of Sarnak's theorem on the M\"{o}bius flow which say that there is a unique admissible measure on the M\"{o}bius flow.
 As a consequence, we obtain that Sarnak's conjecture is equivalent to Chowla conjecture with the help of Tao's logarithmic Theorem which assert that the logarithmic Sarnak conjecture is equivalent to logaritmic Chowla conjecture, furthermore, if the even logarithmic Sarnak's conjecture is true then there is a subsequence with logarithmic density one along which Chowla conjecture holds, that is, the M\"{o}bius function is quasi-generic.

-\section{1.
-Introduction}
+\section{Introduction}

-In this short note we present Veech's proof of Sarnak's theorem on the M\"{o}bius flow \cite{VeechNotes}, \cite{VeechNotes2}.
+In this paper, we present Veech's proof of Sarnak's theorem on the M\"{o}bius flow \cite{VeechNotes}, \cite{VeechNotes2}.
 Of-course, this proof is connected to Sarnak and Chowla conjectures.
 Moreover, let us stress that our exposition is self-contained as much as possible.

 Roughly speaking, Chowla conjecture assert that the Liouville function is normal, and Sarnak conjecture assert that the M\"{o}bius randomness law holds for any dynamical sequence with zero topological entropy.
 For more details on the M\"{o}bius randomness law we refer to \cite{Kowalski}.